luislongo/caramelo/README.md

 ```

-Finally, `Provider` should be added to the projects DOM
+Finally, `Provider` should be added to the DOM

 ```
 <Provider context={Context}>